-- -Obedience to God's word

-- -empowered by the Holy Spirit
+-Obedience to God's word -empowered by the Holy Spirit -love -repentance -accepting of others

-- -love

-- -repentance

-- -accepting of others

 Hopefully "love" made the list of characteristics.
 Circle that characteristic and explain that this is the trait that you will be focusing on in this session.
-If it doesn't make it on the board, keep pressing by asking "Is there anything we're missing here?"
+If "love" wasn't suggested, keep pressing by asking "Is there anything we're missing here?"